ktgrondahl/SOAR_Practice/Soar_tutorial.md

 			(<s> ^operator <o> +)
 			(<o> ^name eatFruit)
 		}

-In the previous example, we are binding the variable <man> to the attribute ^person.
+		- In this example, we are binding the variable <man> to the attribute ^person.

 In Soar, you are able to test condition(s) for the value of an attribute before you bind the value to a variable.
 The conditions can be conjunctions or disjunctions.